cunnie/docs/ghetto_raid.md

 </tr>
 </table>

-For those interested in the raw benchmark data, that can be seen [here](https://gist.github.com/cunnie/9ee194654f0f37348140); look for the for the test "iSCSI_80G".
+The raw benchmark data is available [here](https://gist.github.com/cunnie/9ee194654f0f37348140); look for the for the test "iSCSI_80G".
-### 1. L2ARC
+### 1. L2ARC and ZIL SLOG
-[L2ARC](https://blogs.oracle.com/brendan/entry/test) is ZFS's secondary cache (ARC, the primary cache, is RAM-based).
+[L2ARC](https://blogs.oracle.com/brendan/entry/test) is ZFS's secondary read cache (ARC, the primary cache, is RAM-based).

+Using an L2ARC can increase our IOPS "[8.4x faster than with disks alone.](https://blogs.oracle.com/brendan/entry/test)"

+[ZIL (ZFS Intent Log) SLOG (Separate Intent Log)](https://pthree.org/2012/12/06/zfs-administration-part-iii-the-zfs-intent-log/) is a "&hellip; separate logging device that caches the synchronous parts of the ZIL before flushing them to slower disk".

 Typically an SSD drive is used as secondary cache; we use a [Crucial MX100 512GB SSD](http://www.crucial.com/usa/en/ct512mx100ssd1).

+We will implement L2ARC and SLOG and determine the improvement.
-#### 1.0 Determine Size of L2ARC
+#### 1.0 Determine Size of L2ARC (190GB)
+L2ARC sizing is dependent upon available RAM (L2ARC exacts a price in RAM), available disk (we have a 512GB SSD), and average buffer size (the L2ARC requires [40bytes of RAM](http://osdir.com/ml/zfs-discuss/2014-05/msg00050.html) for each buffer.
+Buffer sizes vary).

+We first determine the amount of RAM we have available:

 ```
 ssh root@nas.nono.com
  # determine the amount of RAM available